FAQ|15 Most Frequently Asked Questions about Web ScrapingWednesday, March 9, 2022

 4. Can I scrape LinkedIn or Facebook?

 Unfortunately, both websites block automated web crawling via their robots.txt.
 LinkedIn’s legal disputes with companies that have scraped data off them have been a hot topic.
-But it is possible to extract the two websites if you only scrape publicly available data and listings from them.
+But it is not saying you can’t scrape the information.
+It is possible to extract very limited information from public-facing accounts.

 6. Can I extract data from the entire web?